Ancestral Quest and FamilySearch Family Tree

 FamilySearch (on the right).
 You will use this screen frequently when

-From this Review Individual screen, you can check for
+From this Review Individual screen, you can also check for

-additional nFS duplicates, synchronize families, and even delete the nFS person.
+additional Family Tree duplicates, synchronize families, and even delete the Family Tree person.

-You can click on any nFS data item to see more details about it, including
+You can click on any Family Tree data item to see more details about it.

 While you review families, you can link family members in your file with

-corresponding family members in nFS.
-If nFS has duplicate family members, you
+corresponding family members in Family Tree.
+If Family Tree has duplicate family members, you

-can easily combine them from this screen.
+can easily merge them from this screen.
 You can also trade relationship data

-such as marriage data and parent-child relationship data.
+such as marriage data, including notes and sources for the couple, and parent-child relationship data.

-If your local family has children or spouses not in the nFS family, you can add them to
+If your local family has children or spouses not in the Family Tree family, you can add them to

-nFS, and if the nFS family has children or spouses that you are missing in your local file,
+Family Tree, and if the Family Tree family has children or spouses that you are missing in your local file,

 you can directly import them.

-If you are just starting out, you may want to download your ancestry from nFS.
+If you are just starting out, you may want to download your ancestry from Family Tree.

 You can select yourself, or anyone else, as a starting person and download as

-many generations of ancestors as you like.
+many generations of ancestors or descendants as you like.
 Just be aware that the information on

-Many users find this feature helpful in cleaning up the family tree of nFS.
+Many users find this feature helpful in cleaning up Family Tree.

 They will download a line of ancestors into a temporary file, then use the screens